 The Nexodus is restaged and totality renewed after 20 years.

 After refounding, Xodus called for a new name.
-I tried to find a name that refers to its predecessor and I also wanted it to express that the new type is more than just a version of the previous one.
-Eventually, I chose Nexodus as its name, and I also made a new set of ornaments as well as many ligatures and zodiac signs.
+I tried to find a name that refers to its predecessor and wanted it to express that the new type is more than just a version of the previous one.
+Eventually, I chose Nexodus as its name, and I also made a new set of ornaments and many ligatures and zodiac signs.

 on Creative Market